Geelong: Avalon Airport

 Avalon Airport is located about 15 km to the north-east of the city of Geelong in the suburb of Avalon.
 It was established in 1953 for the production of military aircraft.
 It was also used for the repair of commercial aircraft, and for pilot training.
 Avalon Airport has also been home to low-cost airline Jetstar since 2004.
 Flights to Sydney use the airport and in June 2015, Jetstar announced it would fly to the Gold Coast daily from Avalon Airport commencing October 2015.
-Avalon Airport is the venue for 'Thunder Down Under' Australian International Airshow every other year.
+Avalon Airport is the venue for "Thunder Down Under" Australian International Airshow every other year.

-Ther have been a few attempts to institute international flights from the airport.
+There have been a few attempts to institute international flights from the airport.
 AirAsia X provided flights to and from Kuala Lumpur and Citilink to Denpasar, but they were cancelled during the COVID-19 pandemic.